-As at February 28, 2015, the Company has consulting and management agreements that can be terminated by the Company by giving 30 days notice.
+Contingent liabilities At the date of report, management was unaware of any outstanding contingent liability relating to the Company's activities.
+Management Commitment As at August 31, 2015, the Company has consulting and management agreements that can be terminated by the Company by giving 30 days notice.
 The aggregate amount of these agreements is \$5,000 monthly.
 The Company entered into a revised management agreement with a company controlled by the CEO of the Company dated April 23, 2013.
 The management agreement with the company controlled by the CEO contains a 30 days termination clause.
 The Company entered into a revised management agreement with a company controlled by the CFO of the Company dated April 23, 2013.
 The management agreement with the company controlled by the CFO contains a 30 days termination clause.

-Flow-through Shares Subscription Commitment

-The Company is in arrears on filing certain of its statutory tax forms.
+Flow-through Shares Subscription Commitment The Company is in arrears on filing certain of its statutory tax forms.
 The Company has exposure to late filing penalties and related interest, amounting to \$188,127.
 The Company may also be required to indemnify flow-through investors for the amount of increased tax payable by the flow-through investor as a consequence of the failure of the Company to incur qualifying exploration expenditures previously renounced to the flow-through investors.
 Previously renounced and unspent exploration amounts of \$335,466 relating to the 2006 flow-through shares offering may be subject to such indemnification.
-The Company estimates that the total potential liability is \$285,832 as at February 28, 2015 and has included a provision for this amount together with the interest and penalty accruals in other liabilities.

 As at February 28, 2015, the Company recognized recoveries on the flow-through investor indemnification of \$213,644.
-As at February 28, 2015, other liabilities comprise a total of \$285,832 includes flow through taxes payable of \$85,042, penalties related to non-filing of \$100,824, and total accumulated interest of \$99,966.
+The Company estimates that the total potential liability is \$285,832 as at August 31, 2015 and has included a provision for this amount together with the interest and penalty accruals in other liabilities.
+As at August 31, 2015, other liabilities comprise a total of \$285,832 includes flow through taxes payable of \$85,042, penalties related to non-filing of \$100,824, and total accumulated interest of \$99,966.
+PROPOSED TRANSACTIONS The Company had no proposed transactions.